-- vigilance; to have adults notice when things are troubling them - understanding and action; to understand what is happening, to be heard and understood; and to have that understanding acted upon - stability; to be able to develop and on-going stable relationship of trust with those helping them - respect; to be treated with the expectation that they are competent rather than not - information and engagement; to be informed and involved in procedures, decisions, concerns and plans - explanation; to be informed of the outcome of assessments and decisions reasons why their views have not met with a positive response - support; to be provided with support in their own right as well as a member of their family - advocacy; to be provided with advocacy to assist them in putting forward their views. - 4.6 Our school will support all children by: - 4.6.1 Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - 4.6.2 Promoting a caring, safe and positive environment within the school. - 4.6.3 Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - 4.6.4 The School will consider the need for an Early Help Assessment3 (EHA) when it is identified that there are low level concerns or emerging needs.
+- Information and engagement; to be informed and involved in procedures, decisions, concerns and plans - Explanation; to be informed of the outcome of assessments and decisions reasons why their views have not met with a positive response - Support; to be provided with support in their own right as well as a member of their family - Advocacy; to be provided with advocacy to assist them in putting forward their views. - 4.6.
+Our school will support all children by: - 4.6.1 Encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying. - 4.6.2 Promoting a caring, safe and positive environment within the school. - 4.6.3 Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - 4.6.4 The School will consider the need for an Early help Assessment5 (EHA) when it is identified that there are low level concerns or emerging needs.
 This process provides a way of recording support and interventions that have been provided by the school to the child/young person and also supports a referral for additional support that may be needed from more targeted services where a single agency has been unable to meet that need.
 An EHA can be arranged to ensure that a multi-agency action plan can be developed.
 It is important that the child and parent's voice are captured as part of this assessment and that they take ownership of the plan.
-This plan should be regularly reviewed normally up to 4 to 6 weeks until outcomes are achieved.
+This plan should be regularly reviewed normally up to 4 to 6 weeks until outcomes are achieved. - 4.6.5 If at any point during the EHA process risk increases and the school becomes concerned that the child is or is likely to suffer significant harm then a referral will be made to Children's Social Care. - 4.6.6 Notifying Social Care as soon as there is a significant concern. - 4.6.7 Providing continuing support to a child about whom there have been concerns who leaves the school, by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority. - 4.6.8 Dealing with incidents sensitively and appropriately and promptly. - 4.6.9 Ensuring that in school incidents of peer on peer abuse including sexting, inappropriate touching and bullying are promptly and appropriately dealt with and supported.